ABOUT DULCIE DEE

 Her work is a Zen fusion of East and West.
 Each painting pulsates with rich, vibrant tropical colors painted with clarity, texture, and precision detail encompassing a free-flowing sense of subject, shade and color.
 Her entrancing seascapes were followed by enigmatic paintings of Geishas and Asian nymphos revealing the erotic sensual beauty of the female body.

-Dulcie has a Master of Fine Arts from the Academy of Art University, San Francisco, CA and graduated BFA, Cum Laude from the University of the Philippines.
+She is a Master of Fine Arts graduate from the Academy of Art University, San Francisco, CA and received her BFA, Cum Laude from the University of the Philippines.

-Dulcie is currently working on her "South West Series" of drawings at her Sunnyside, NY studio.
-This series features landscapes, foral and fauna, and wild animals you can find in Arizona.
+Dulcie is currently working on her "South West Series" of color pencil drawings on black paper.
+This series features landscapes, floral and fauna, and wild animals you can find in Arizona.